bluekiri/anomalydetection/README.md

 ## Overview

-This project born from the need of detect anomalies on multiple signals.
+This project born from the need of detect anomalies on multiple and completely different signals, and react to it rapidly.
 To achieve this, Bluekiri decided to implement its own system to manage multiple signals at the same time in a easy and scalable way.

+This project is not focused on Machine Learning models, but in an effective Framework  to put those models in production.

 ## Architecture